Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 - wheezing and breathing difficulty

 Some vaccines depend on egg whites for their production.
-For example, to make a flu vaccine influenza viruses are injected into hen eggs.
+For example, to make a flu vaccine, influenza viruses are often injected into hen eggs.
 The viruses multiply within the white of the eggs.
-At the end of the replication period the viruses are removed from the egg white and inactivated.
+At the end of the replication period, the viruses are removed from the egg white and inactivated.
 These inactivated viruses are used to make the flu vaccine.
 There may be a tiny amount of egg white protein present in the vaccine.

 Egg white is a versatile substance to use both inside and outside the kitchen.
 Its properties make it a great ingredient in desserts.
-Now that many stores sell pasteurized products, even raw egg white can be used in fun and tasty home projects.
+Now that many stores sell pasteurized products, even raw egg white can be used in fun, creative, and tasty home projects.

 © 2011 Linda Crampton